ajlamarc/tome-db/DESIGN.md

 ```javascript
 const appPreferencesStore = await store.create('app.preferences', {read: 'our', write: 'desk'});
 ```
 Finally, create a stash in the store with its own permissions.
-If not specified, permissions default to `{read: 'unset', write: 'unset'}` [uses global permissions].
+If not specified, permissions default to `{read: 'unset', write: 'unset'}` [uses the store's permissions].

 Since stores are namespaced by desk, stashes can duplicate names from another desks' stores.